 The existing USB-C interface can be used for regular upstream data transfers as well as to transmit DisplayPort video signals and audio signals.
 This means a computer with a USB-C port can be easily connected with just the one cable.
 A USB-B interface is also available as another upstream port.
 On the USB downstream side, the CG279X has two USB Type B and two USB Type A ports.

-The CG279X supports a wide range of video formats via a DisplayPort input and HDMI.
+The CG279X supports a wide range of video formats via a DisplayPort, DVI-D and HDMI input.
 As a result, the monitor can be integrated into PC-based workflows and be used with HDMI feeds.

 Integrated sensor for self-calibration

 An integrated calibration sensor ensures you achieve maximum colour accuracy.
 The sensor is perfectly aligned to the monitor, takes environmental influences such as light into account, and correlates the centre of the image with the edge of the image.
 This ensures an even result over the whole monitor.

 The sensor is located in the bezel and is only extended when performing measurements.
 This means that no external calibration device is necessary, and the colour fidelity of the monitor is optimal at all times.

 The CG279X is equipped with the latest sensor technology that enables recalibration during normal operation, allowing you to continue working with non-colour-critical applications while the monitor is calibrating.
 During calibration, the sensor only takes up a small area of the screen and does not present an obstacle.
 Calibration can also be performed fully automatically at definable times.